deepaktalwardt/interview-prep-cpp/README.md

 #### LeetCode
 * :large_blue_circle: [322-coin-change.cpp](LeetCode/322-coin-change.cpp) _Hint: Make a list from 0-n, and at each index find the min number of coins for change.
 Choose min of current value, and 1 + min ways to make change of the remainder after using a denomination._

+#### AlgoExpert
+* :large_blue_circle: [levenshtein-distance.cpp](AlgoExpert/levenshtein-distance.cpp) _Hint: Remember to consider empty spaces at the beginning of strings.
+Initialize the first row and column.
+If current character in str1 is not equal to that in str2, add 1 to min of surrounding three.
+Else, copy the diagonal value as if the new character did not exist._